Great Access From Tokyo! 7 Amazing Shrines and Temples in Ibaraki

 The Ushiku Daibutsu Buddha statue, located in Ibaraki’s Ushiku City, was completed in 1993 after ten years of construction work.
 It’s registered in the Guinness World Records as the world’s largest bronze Buddha statue!

-The impressive statue stands 120 meters tall (100 meters high, 20 meters high from the base).
+The impressive statue stands 120 meters tall (statue height 100m, base 20m).
 It’s also three times taller than the Statue of Liberty in New York City.
 If you stand in front and look upward, it’s almost overwhelming.

 Based on appearances alone, the Ushiku Daibutsu is a statue.
 But inside, it’s actually a temple.
 It serves as a facility for the Jodo Shinshu, a sect of Japanese Buddhism.